 - Choose a room which your pet is used to spending time in and somewhere that’s comfortable and safe to help reduce fireworks stress in dogs.

 - Close all windows and doors, draw curtains and blinds to block out as much noise and light as possible.

 - If your pet is used to the noise of the TV or radio, turning this on can help to block out some of the firework noise.

 - Ensure your pet has a safe place to retreat to, such as their usual bed or crate and make sure they’re not disturbed when they’re in there.

 - If your pet shows signs of fear or distress, don’t punish them.

 - If you do interact with your pet, do so in a calm, quiet and reassuring way without making a big fuss.

 - Don’t show anxiety or fear yourself, as your pet will pick up on this and become more anxious.

 - To distract your pet, try to engage them in some play time with dog toys, cat toys and small animal toys but don’t force them if they don’t seem interested.

-- Give them a pet-safe chew treat to focus their mind on something enjoyable.
+- Give them a pet-safe dog treat or cat treat to focus their mind on something enjoyable.